Pavel Vízner: Career

 2003, however, broke his title drought.
 He won an International Series Gold tournament in Stuttgart and one other title with compatriot Tomáš Cibulec.
 He finished the year ranked 27.

 In 2004, Pavel won three titles, making them his 6th, 7th and 8th titles of his career.
 He then went on to lose in the third round of Wimbledon and the quarterfinals of the U.S. Open in 2005 alongside Cyril Suk.
 He won Costa do Sauípe and Estoril with youngster partner Lukáš Dlouhý in 2006, and the team lost in the semifinals of the French Open.

 2007 was a successful year for Vizner, as for the veteran aged 37 teamed with the young Dlouhý.
-The team defended their Costa do Sauípe title and continued their success to make the finals of Acapulco right after, but lost to Potito Starace and Martín Vassallo Argüello 0–6, 2–6.
+The team defended their Costa do Sauípe title and continued their success to make the finals of Acapulco right after, but lost to Potito Starace and Martín Vassallo Argüello in two sets.

 He went on to equal his best Grand Slam performance by making the finals of the 2007 French Open men's doubles tournament with Lukáš Dlouhý, notching a win over co-ranked number ones and twin brothers Bob and Mike Bryan, and then beat 2006 Wimbledon runners-up Fabrice Santoro and Nenad Zimonjić.
 They were to play Mark Knowles and Daniel Nestor in the final.
 Vízner and Dlouhý easily took the first set 6–2, but then lost the next two and therefore lost to Knowles and Nestor.

 Vízner went on to win an ATP Masters Series tournament with Mahesh Bhupathi at the Canada Masters in Montréal.
 En route, the team took out Leander Paes and Martin Damm, the defending U.S. Open champions of 2006 for men's doubles, and Bob and Mike Bryan in the semifinals.
 They beat Paul Hanley and Kevin Ullyett in the final.

 Vízner returned to partnering with Dlouhý, and made a comeback as a team; as for they beat the Knowles / Nestor team avenging them for their French Open victory at the 2007 Cincinnati Masters.
 However, their success was halted by the eventual-winning Israeli duo of Jonathan Erlich and Andy Ram.
 As of 21 August 2007 Vízner is ranked 14, one away from his all-time career-high doubles ranking after 19 years of playing professional tournaments.

 Pavel came to make the finals of the 2007 U.S. Open with Dlouhý, but lost in the final to Julian Knowle and Simon Aspelin in two sets.
 He achieved a career-high ranking of number 6 the week after the U.S. Open.
 In achieving this, the team again defeated Knowles/Nestor and then Hanley/Ullyett, before losing in the final.